akerl-archived/logpull/README.md

 4. When run, pull.py will extract the logs to the first path and symlink the other paths to that location
 5. Grep away!

+### Alternate Password Sources

+Keeping the password in the yaml file doesn't make me happy, so logpull supports stashing the password elsewhere.

+To do this, just specify "password\_method: name" in the config file rather than providing a password.

+#### OSX Keychain

+In Keychain Access, select File -> New Password Item.
+The Keychain Item Name should be "logpull", and the account name should be your IMAP username.

+This uses the `security` CLI interface for keychain, so you'll get a popup asking for permission to access the keychain data when running pull.py

 ## Installation

    git clone git://github.com/akerl/logpull